 What farmers need to know about pesticide weather considerations

-The 4 key weather factors in pesticide application success
+The four key pesticide weather considerations for pesticide application success

 The four key weather factors that affect pesticides are temperature, wind, precipitation, and humidity.
 The worst weather conditions for applying pesticides are strong wind, high temperature, intensive rain, and low humidity.
 The wind is a crucial factor because it affects how pesticides move through the air; The wind can carry agricultural pesticides far away from where they were sprayed, making them drift onto other people’s property.
 This decreases the effectiveness of the spraying and increases the risk of polluting the environment and harming people living in nearby areas.
 This is why farmers must take into account wind direction and speed when spraying their fields with agricultural pesticides in order to reduce spray drift.